ethlo/cloud-gateway/README.md

 * `SIZE` - Log the size.
 * `STORE` - Log the full data.

-IMPORTANT: If storing the `raw` data, no sanitization is performed, and the data may contain sensitive information like access keys, usernames, passwords, etc.
+[!WARNING] If storing the `raw` data, no sanitization is performed, and the data may contain sensitive information like access keys, usernames, passwords, etc.

 ### Logging providers